srivuv/ST_A3_A/README.md

 🛠 Python Packages UsedThe system utilizes several specialized libraries for data science and computer vision :

-Pandas: Used to store indexed image records and support tabular analysis.
+-Pandas: Used to store indexed image records and support tabular analysis.

-OpenCV: Handles image reading, resizing, and grayscale preprocessing.
+-OpenCV: Handles image reading, resizing, and grayscale preprocessing.

-Scikit-learn: Powers the train/test split and the baseline classification model .
+-Scikit-learn: Powers the train/test split and the baseline classification model .

-Matplotlib & Seaborn: Generates EDA charts and model evaluation visuals like the Confusion Matrix.
+-Matplotlib & Seaborn: Generates EDA charts and model evaluation visuals like the Confusion Matrix.

-Joblib: Manages the saving and loading of trained model artifacts.
+-Joblib: Manages the saving and loading of trained model artifacts.
 Tkinter: Provides the desktop interface for Stage 3 deployment.

 📂 Folder StructureThe project follows a modular Object-Oriented design to ensure maintainability and clear separation of concerns :